wmohammedw/Mohammed_Portfolio/README.md

 ## Project 6: image matching
 ### Project Overview:

+Our model is designed to detect counterfeit logos using a matching algorithm.
+The primary objective is to analyze and compare logos to identify discrepancies that may indicate a fake or unauthorized reproduction.
+This matching algorithm employs various image processing techniques to assess visual similarities and differences, enabling the model to distinguish authentic logos from counterfeit ones.
+The goal is to contribute to brand protection and ensure the integrity of logos by promptly identifying instances of unauthorized use or imitation through automated analysis.

+Tools:
+1. VSCode

+Python libraries:
+1. OpenCV
+2. Numpy
+3. Scikit-image

 # Text dataset

 ## Project 7: Arabic sentiment analysis for Amazon review